 In the above photo I've added a layer of YG93 and blended it with my YG91.
 The area is very small but you can see or imagine where the shadows would be under the leaf where sunlight wouldn't get to, tops of leaves would be lighter.

 And here it is above with the last touch of YG95 added in the deepest areas and blended with YG91.
-And above is the final creation!

 Many of the Flourishes Design team are experts at Copics, others of us are with you in the learning process so be sure to see these creative girls today to see what they've done with their Copics!
 Hop on over to see Faith and Julie!